-The Danish Maritime Authority is the competent authority in relation to providing general guidance on the sanctions against Russia and Belarus with regard to the prohibition on the use of the Russian classification society, the provisions on the sale of tankers, the exemption provisions in relation to pilotage and the prohibition on providing technical assistance for the transport of oil products at sea, including the oil price cap.
+The Danish Maritime Authority is the competent authority in relation to the ban on the use of the Russian classification society, the provisions on the sale of tankers, the ban on providing reloading services and technical assistance for the transshipment of liquefied natural gas, a number of bans on designated ships and the ban on providing technical assistance for the transportation of petroleum products at sea, including the oil price ceiling.
+As a competent authority, the Danish Maritime Authority can provide guidance on the sanctions against Russia and Belarus.

 The responsibility for providing guidance on other EU sanctions is divided between a number of different authorities.
 The distribution of competences between the authorities can be found on the website of the Ministry of Foreign Affairs of Denmark.